apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Get Ready To See a Sky Explosion That Only Happens Once Every 80 Years**
+**Dodgers Place Yoshinobu Yamamoto, Michael Grove On 15-Day Injured List**

-You can read more about it [here](https://www.cnet.com/science/get-ready-to-see-a-sky-explosion-that-only-happens-once-every-80-years/).
+You can read more about it [here](https://www.mlbtraderumors.com/2024/06/dodgers-place-yoshinobu-yamamoto-michael-grove-on-15-day-il.html).

 ## Requirements
 - Python 3.8